passau-masterarbeit-2023/memory_graph_gcn/WORKLOG.md

 ## Logs

+### Tue 24 Oct 2023

+Added sanity check script.

+Trying to fix the code, for feature engineering to work on the mem2graph dir datasets.

 ### Thu 19 Oct 2023

 Trying to integrate correctly our Custom (CHN) Node Semantic Embedding into Python ML pipelines.